Batmobile: The Dark Knight Trilogy

-The Batmobile depicted in Christopher Nolan's trilogy of Batman films owes much to the tank-like vehicle from Frank Miller's Batman: The Dark Knight Returns; it has a more "workhorse" appearance than the sleek automobiles seen in previous incarnations, designed more for functionality than intimidation.
+The Batmobile depicted in Christopher Nolan's trilogy of Batman films owes much to the tank-like vehicle from Frank Miller's Batman: The Dark Knight Returns; it has a more "workhorse" appearance than the sleek automobiles seen in previous incarnations, designed for functionality and intimidation.
 While the films never refer to the vehicle as the "Batmobile", it is still referred to as such in the scripts.
 The film's production designer described the machine as a cross between a Lamborghini and a tank.

 In Batman Begins (2005), Bruce Wayne utilizes the prototype vehicle known as the Tumbler designed by Wayne Enterprises' Applied Sciences Division as a bridging vehicle for the military.
 It includes weaponry and the ability to boost into a rampless jump.
 The Tumbler's armor is strong enough to break through concrete barriers without sustaining significant damage.
 Two full-sized driving versions were used in exterior shots while another full-sized model with hydraulic enhancements was used in jump sequences.
 A further full-sized, functional version carried propane tanks to fuel the rocket blast out of the rear nozzle.
 A radio controlled, 1/3-scale electric model also performed stunts in the film including the rooftop chase sequence.
 Six vehicles were built for the production of the film.

 In The Dark Knight (2008), the Tumbler returns and appears twice in the movie: where Batman captures the Scarecrow, and in a chase where it is damaged by an RPG fired by the Joker in an attempt to kill Harvey Dent.
 This causes the Tumbler to crash and Batman to eject from it in the Batpod (a motorcycle formed by the front wheels and struts of the Tumbler) as part of a self-destruct sequence that sees the remainder of the vehicle explode.
 The Tumbler is also seen in the trailers in a deleted scene, exiting the improvised Batcave.

-In The Dark Knight Rises (2012), several Tumblers are seen.
-Each of these vehicles has the Tumbler's original military camouflage and is stolen from Wayne Enterprises by Bane's gang.
-The stolen Tumblers are used in Bane's attempt to control Gotham and are notably seen when the mass of police and criminals are about to battle.
-One of the Tumblers fires at the crowd of police, only for the Bat to intercept the shot.
-Three of the Tumblers are destroyed by Batman using the Bat and Selina Kyle using the Batpod.
+The Dark Knight Rises (2012) reveals a further complement of the unmodified Tumbler prototypes sequestered underneath Wayne Enterprises, which are commandeered by Bane's League of Shadows to terrorize Gotham after Batman's defeat.
+One of the Tumblers fires at a crowd of police before their battle with Bane, only for the Bat to intercept the shot.
+A trio of Tumblers continuously escorts the neutron bomb used to hold the city hostage, but are destroyed by Batman using the Bat and Selina Kyle using the Batpod.